sbaeumlisberger/VirtualizingWrapPanel/src/VirtualizingWrapPanel/docfx/docs/getting-started.md

 If `VirtualizingStackPanel.Orientation` is `Horizontal` and `VirtualizingWrapPanel.Orientation` is `Vertical`, you can scroll horizontally through the groups and the VirtualizingWrapPanel wraps the items at the bottom of the viewport.

-⚠️ Any other combination is not supported.
+⚠️ Any other combination of the Orientation properties is not supported.

 ### Different Sized Items